yegor256/blog/_posts/2017/feb/2017-02-21-say-no-to-google-recruiters.md

 this all straight at the very beginning.

 I should have told her that I didn't want to be interviewed by _some_ programmers, because I would most certainly fail.
-No need to try.
+There was no need to try.
 I wanted to be interviewed by the person who really needs me: my future boss.
 That person will understand my profile and won't ask pointless questions about algorithms, simply because he or she will know what my duties will be and what kind of problems